-In this article, you’ll get further info on how to copy operating system to SSD without reinstalling it, which may be crucial if you just bought one to improve your PC.
+In this article, you’ll get further info on how to copy the operating system to SSD without reinstalling it, which may be crucial if you just bought one to improve your PC.

-Many cheaper, low-end computers still come with old hard disks and upgrading to a new SSD will make a stellar improvement in the overall performance and usability of the system.
+Many cheaper, low-end computers still come with old hard disks, and upgrading to a new SSD will make a stellar improvement in the overall performance and usability of the system.

 For the ones who are still running older machines, an SSD will be a big step up in terms of overall performance.
 Although, moving the operating system and all the installed programs and apps from the older hard drive to the newly acquired SSD may be tricky.

 Also, fresh-installing the windows and everything else from scratch may be a good way to start new with a clean system, but it’s time-consuming and may not be an option for everyone.